Revisiting the Neural Tangent Kernel: the role of large width and depth: Introduction

 \section{Introduction}

-Machine learning approaches have demonstrated a remarkable ability in helping solve a multitude of problems across a large span of tasks.
-Whether the task is classification, prediction, or image generation, some variants of the combination of a neural network plus gradient descent have managed to achieve superhuman ability in some instances~\citep{lecun1998gradient, silver2017mastering, vaswani2017attention}.
+Deep neural networks achieve remarkable performance across a diverse span of tasks, from classification to image generation~\citep{lecun1998gradient, silver2017mastering, vaswani2017attention,rombach2022high, silver2016mastering, openai2024o1}.
 In recent years, a particular observation has been made regarding neural networks that are overparameterized.
-While previous common thought indicated that these large networks would fall prey to overfitting, this conclusion is being challenged empirically~\citep{belkin2021fit}.
-This phenomenon is not quite well understood and it has led to works analyzing the learning dynamics of overparameterized models updated with gradient descent~\citep{liu2020linearity, liu2022loss, jacot2018neural}.
-While these works provide insight as to the learning dynamics of fully-connected neural networks that are overparameterized, \citet{jacot2018neural}, in particular, offer a closed-form solution to the gradient flow based on a kernel that is recursively computed.
-This result offers the possibility of approximately predicting the output of an overparameterized neural network learned through gradient descent, without explicitly training the model.
-This comes at the cost of computing a kernel over a particular dataset, which involves the computation of expectations.
+While classical statistical theory indicated that these large networks would fall prey to overfitting, this conclusion is being challenged empirically~\citep{belkin2021fit}.
+This ``benign overfitting'' phenomenon is not quite well understood and it has led to works analyzing the learning dynamics of overparameterized models updated with gradient descent~\citep{liu2020linearity, liu2022loss, jacot2018neural}.